dustin10/kaftui/README.md

 * `topic` - Name of the Kafka topic to consume records from.
 * `partitions` - CSV of partition numbers of the topic that should be assigned to the Kafka consumer.
 * `schemaRegistryUrl` - URL of the Schema Registry that should be used to deserialzie and validate records.
+* `schemaRegistryBearerToken` - Bearer authentication token used to connect to the the Schema Registry.
+* `schemaRegistryUser` - Basic authentication user used to connect to the the Schema Registry.
+* `schemaRegistryPass` - Basic authentication password used to connect to the the Schema Registry.
 * `format` - Format of the data contained in the Kafka topic.
 * `groupId` - Id of the group that the application will use when consuming messages from the Kafka topic.
 * `filter` - JSONPath filter that is applied to a record.